justincpresley/ndn-hydra/docs/index.rst

 Welcome to ndn-hydra_'s documentation!
 ======================================

-Hydra is a distributed repo implementation in NDN.
+Hydra is a distributed repo implementation in NDN and coded in Python.
-Our design focuses on three attributes: resiliency, scalability, usability, and efficiency.
+Our design focuses on four attributes: resiliency, scalability, usability, and efficiency.

 .. toctree::